Viktor Glondys: Exile and return

 On 27 November 1944 Glondys, Müller, and Roth created a memorandum which they presented to Michael I of Romania which refuted accusations that the Saxons were all disloyal and collaborators with Germany, and stated that ethnic Germans fit for military service were forced to enlist in the German Army.
-They handed it over to the Marshal of the Court, Dimitrie Negel, who appeared slightly sympathetic to the minority but nothing ever came out of it because the King did not have true power at the time.
-In order to try to convince the Communist government to let the German minority not be punished, he stated the view that the various factions among Transylvanian Saxons must adopt a "leftist-oriented".
-Glondys also started advocating for the government to allocate funds to the church for pension payments because he said parishioners were now not obliged to church taxes, hoping that a "Law on Nationalities" would be passed, which also did not come into fruition.
+They handed it over to the Marshal of the Court, Dimitrie Negel, who appeared slightly sympathetic to the minority; nothing ever came of it because the King did not have true power at the time.
+In order to try to convince the Communist government to not punish the German minority, he stated the view that the various factions among Transylvanian Saxons must adopt a "leftist-oriented" approach.
+Glondys also started advocating for the government to allocate funds to the church for pension payments because he said parishioners were now not obliged to church taxes, hoping that a "Law on Nationalities" would be passed, which also did not come to fruition.
 In private letters soon after, the Allied Control Commission (predominantly led by the Soviets) demanded the absolute dissolution of the church due to Nazism, which the Minister of Religious Affairs rejected as being too sweeping when the consistory after 1941 and Staedel were not recognized.
-However, it was agreed upon that the Romanian government too did not approve of Glondys's assumption of office and that he was sympathetic towards Hitler's regime, and so he was forced out of office to retire again on 5 February 1945.
+However, the Romanian government declined to approve Glondys' assumption of office, as the Soviet Control Commission had cited his Hitler-friendly attitude, and so he was forced out of office to retire again on 5 February 1945.
 He was succeeded by Müller as bishop on 19 April.
 In other respects, the church was largely spared from denazification because of Müller advocating for the "Lutheran principle of forgiveness" and pointing to staffing shortages in parishes.

-After his second retirement, not much is known about him, besides that he continued giving lectures and was employed by the Lutheran Academy in Sibiu again as the president.
+After his second retirement, not much is known about Glondys, besides that he continued giving lectures and was employed by the Lutheran Academy in Sibiu again as the president.
 Most of these lectures series were subsequently posted through Kirchliche Blätter.
 He also briefly returned to teaching schools over religious instruction in the area.

 Personal life

 In 1912, Glondys married Alice Mayer (1888–1978), who was the daughter of Czernowitz's finance director and hofrat, Johann Mayer.
 Together, they had one son named Kurt Glondys on 3 November 1913.
-At the time of Viktor's death, his son lived as a refugee in Zell am See, and was an architect who was known to be diligent and was close friends with Gregor von Rezzori.
+At the time of Viktor's death, his son lived as a refugee in Zell am See, and was an architect who was known to be diligent.
+Kurt was close friends with Gregor von Rezzori.
 Later in life during the 1940s, Glondys suffered from a severe unidentified illness, which led him to go on multiple medical trips to Germany and which he eventually used as an excuse to retire.
 On 28 October 1949, Glondys died in Sibiu at the age of 66.